 Required reading is essential for successfully accomplishing the objectives of this course.
 Recommended reading can further enhance the student’s knowledge base and prepare him/her for a more meaningful career but is not required to be included in the reading report.
 The student will submit an estimate of a percentage of the required reading that he/she has completed for the course.
 (Relates to Learning Outcome A)

-There will be 3 objective exams throughout the course.
-The exams will consist of multiple-choice and true/false questions.
-The student is NOT permitted to consult with anyone on the exams, take the exams in groups, or share answers.
+There will be 3 objective quizzes throughout the course.
+The quizzes will consist of multiple-choice and true/false questions.
+The student is NOT permitted to consult with anyone on the quizzes, take the quizzes in groups, or share answers.
 Integrity, professionalism, and godly comportment are expected.
 (Relates to Learning Outcome A)